On the relationship between Type Ia supernova luminosity and host-galaxy properties: Data

 \subsection{Host Galaxies and their Morphologies}

-To determine the host galaxy of each SN~Ia in our sample, we queried the Transient Name Server (TNS)\footnote{This service is provided by the IAU supernova working group, free of charge to registered users.}.
-Those without a host listed were then searched for in the NASA/IPAC Extragalactic Database (NED)\footnote{The NASA/IPAC Extragalactic Database (NED) is funded by the National Aeronautics and Space Administration (NASA) and operated by the California Institute of Technology.} using a region centred at their coordinates and extending in a $0.1' \times 0.1'$ square in right ascension and declination.
+To determine the host galaxy of each SN~Ia in our sample, we query the Open Supernova Catalog \citep[OSC;][]{2017ApJ...835...64G}.
+Those without a host listed are then searched for in the NASA/IPAC Extragalactic Database (NED)\footnote{The NASA/IPAC Extragalactic Database (NED) is funded by the National Aeronautics and Space Administration (NASA) and operated by the California Institute of Technology.} using a region centred at their coordinates and extending in a $0.1' \times 0.1'$ square in right ascension and declination.
 From the resulting lists, we take the closest galaxy to be the host.
 If no matches are found within this window, we iteratively increase the search radius until a galaxy is located.
+The redshifts of these SNe~Ia are cross-referenced with those of the potential hosts, and those that agree are definitively determined to be hosts.

-Of the 465 total objects in the A2 sample (see Sec.~\ref{sec:data-SNe}), 429 SNe~Ia are listed in TNS.
-Of these, 58 do not have hosts listed in TNS \emph{and} have separations greater than $0.1'$ from their host galaxy assigned through our iterative search.
-Deeming such hosts as ``suspicious,'' we check for consistency with the originating SN publications \citep[i.e.,][]{mlcs2k2,Hicken09, Ganeshalingam2010,CSP3,Foundation}, and ultimately resort to visual inspection if the hosts are not listed or are marked as unknown.
-In five such cases, we manually override the host, resulting in host identifications for all objects except SN~2016dxv, whose host does not seem to be documented.
-Combined with the cuts described in Section~\ref{sec:data-SNe}, we obtain 366/465 objects with cross-matched host galaxies.
+Of the 465 A2 objects (see Sec.~\ref{sec:data-SNe}), 427 hosts are listed in the OSC or in the original SN publications \citep[e.g.,][]{mlcs2k2,Hicken09, Ganeshalingam2010,CSP3,Foundation}.
+Five additional hosts are determined via proximity and cross-referenced redshifts.
+The remaining SNe~Ia either do not have listed hosts or were missing information (e.g., missing redshifts, potential host not found in any database).
+This results in host identifications for all objects except SN~2016dxv, whose host does not seem to be documented.
+Combined with the cuts described in Section~\ref{sec:data-SNe}, we obtain 373/465 objects with cross-matched host galaxies.